 There’s no single trigger.
 There are external factors that contribute to head pain such as alcohol, caffeine, hormonal changes stress, medications, certain foods, changes in routine are also common triggers.
 It helps to keep a migraine or headache diary to pinpoint triggers to avoid.

-The human bite can generate over 2100 pounds of force at the molars, and unless this pressure in perfectly balanced it an throw the delicate balance of the jaws muscles, tendons nerves and ligaments into disarray.
+The human bite can generate over 2100 pounds of force at the molars, and unless this pressure is perfectly balanced it can throw the delicate balance of the jaws muscles, tendons nerves, and ligaments into disarray.

 Imbalances in the bite or jaw can cause nerve pain that manifests in the neck, face, and head, even if the jaw joint feels fine.

 - Stress is a common factor and can cause muscle tension in the jaw and all over.